arn-all/arn-all.github.io/content/about.md

   <div class="text-container">
   <!-- Add your text inside a paragraph -->
   <p>
-  I am a permanent research scientist at ASNR Cadarache since 2024, in charge of studies on steel ageing using advanced simulation methods.
+  I am a permanent research scientist at ASNR Cadarache, in charge of studies on steel ageing using advanced simulation methods.

-  I use ideas from condensed matter physics, metallurgy and machine learning to analyze processes happening at the atomic scale🔬 in metals: defect formation, thermally activated process, phase transformations, materials evolution in environment, etc.
+  My research is at the interface of condensed matter physics, metallurgy and machine learning to analyze processes happening at the atomic scale🔬 in metals: defect formation, thermally activated process, phase transformations, materials evolution in environment, etc.

-  Using massively parallel computational methods such as molecular dynamics, I study solid state physics problems at different scales, using both classical and ML-based methods.
+  We use massively parallel computational methods such as molecular dynamics to study solid state physics problems at different scales, using both classical and ML-based methods.
-  An example is the [simulation of plasticity in metals](https://doi.org/10.1103/PhysRevMaterials.6.013608), which is mediated by dislocation motion --actually the subject of [my thesis](https://theses.hal.science/tel-03728547).
+  An example is the [simulation of dislocation mediated plasticity in metals](https://www.nature.com/articles/s41467-025-62390-w), which we showed can be accurately reproduced through atomistic simulations only with the aid of best-in-class machine learning–based simulation methods.

+I currently lead the joint ASNR/CNRS project SIMILAR, which aims at accelerating simulations of irradiation damage at the atomic scale and beyond, benefiting from geometric feature representation.
+This work is carried out by Raynol Dsouza at ASNR Cadarache as part of his postdoc, co-supervised with TD.
+Swinburne (Univ Michigan, CNRS) and D. Rodney (Univ Lyon 1).

-  Previously, I was a post-doc at CEA Saclay-SRMP, where I developed efficient atomic descriptors for geometric and chemical analysis of atomic arrangements, as well as machine-learned force-fields, together with Mihai-Cosmin Marinica and Alexandra M. Goryaeva.
+  Previously, I worked at CEA Saclay-SRMP, where I developed efficient, hackable atomic descriptors for geometric and chemical analysis of atomic arrangements called Neighbors Maps, as well as machine-learned force-fields, as a postdoc with M.-C. Marinica and A. M. Goryaeva.

   For my PhD, I worked with David Rodney (Univ.
 Lyon), Michel Perez (INSA) and Fabienne Ribeiro (IRSN) on the [depinning of dislocations from interstitial solutes](https://doi.org/10.1103/PhysRevMaterials.6.013608), introducing a new [potential for Fe-C](https://github.com/arn-all/FeC-EAM-potential).
   I defended in Dec.
 2021 at Université de Lyon--UCBL.